 The busy developers guide to (a)synchronicity and promises in Javascript.

-A brief overview of the bigger picture.
+A brief overview of the bigger picture

-Lately, there has been somewhat of a resurgence in the need to (re)explain Promises in Javascript.
-I'm not sure if this is because they remain some elusive magical trinket of the language or if people are still not grasping what they are, or why they are needed.
+ately, there has been somewhat of a resurgence in the need to (re)explain Promises in Javascript.
+I’m not sure if this is because they remain some elusive magical trinket of the language or if people are still not grasping what they are, or why they are needed.
 On this, I assume the problematic nature lies within the realm of the beginner to the language, or even to writing software altogether.

 By now promises, futures, async functions are a common feature of many programming languages.
 The asynchronous paradigm is arguably prominent daily in most developers' lives in some form or other.
 Therefore it seems pertinent of me to try and give a brief (er) overview for those developers who need no more than a quick look to clarify issues.

-I'll start by explaining as simple as possible what asynchronicity is in general, and then how promises and async patterns work in javaScript.
-Why Javascript? well for many reasons, the least of which is its prominence, popularity, but mostly because asynchronicity and promises, have long been a feature in javaScript, and now more recently Promises and async behavior is baked into the core language.
+I’ll start by explaining as simple as possible what asynchronicity is in general, and then how promises and async patterns work in javaScript.
+Why Javascript? well for many reasons, the least of which is its prominence, popularity, but mostly because asynchronicity and promises, have long been a feature in javaScript, and now more recently Promises and async behaviour is baked into the core language.

 Concurrency and the Event Loop